zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

 {{%tab name="Debian, Ubuntu, Deb-Based"%}}

-1. To upgrade to the latest version of the Instance Manager, run the following command:
+1. To upgrade to the latest version of the NGINX Instance Manager, run the following command:

    ```bash
    sudo apt-get update